Simple lessons and activities that will teach students about the solar system as well as teaching the scientific process.

 Step 5: Ask students to write about their favorite planet and why they like it.
 Have students use school bus stationery in order to do so.

-Step 6: Then have students cut out and color the school bus, glueing it to black paper.
+Step 6: Then have students cut out and color the school bus, gluing it to black paper.

 Step 7: Students should add details with colored paper and crayons.